Emma0147/alx-system_engineering-devops/0x02-shell_redirections/README.md

-lines containing the pattern “root” from the file
+number of lines that contain the pattern “bin” in the file